Pure, Therapeutic Quality Lemon Essential Oil

 Main Chemical Components: Limonene, terpinene, pinene

-Blends Well With: Neroli, clary sage, bergamot, citronella, orange flower, galbanum essential Oils.
+Blends Well With: Neroli, clary sage, bergamot, citronella, orange flower, galbanum essential oils

-Lemon is a must for every household.
+Description and Uses: Lemon is a must for every household.
 It’s useful for a wide range of applications, it smells wonderfully fresh and vibrant, and it’s one of the most economical aromatherapy oils available.

 Lemon essential oil comes, of course, from the fruit of the lemon tree.
 The tree is believed to be a native of China, arriving in Europe by way of Persia.
 Later, Christopher Columbus brought the lemon seeds with him to Hispaniola (now Haiti/Dominican Republic).
 Today, lemon oil is mainly cultivated in California and southern Europe.